mingyu623/6DMG/6DMG_htk/chars/README.txt

 2. 2_stats.pl
-  This script collects the results from Step 1.2 and generates the stats of character error rate (CER) for each datatype, each leave-one-out case, and overall results.
+  This script collects the results from Step 1.2 and generates the stats of character error rate (CER) for each datatype, each leave-one-out case, and the overall results.
   Example:
   > perl 2_stats.pl